UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_13.md

 def exponent_a_list(numerical_list, exponent=2):

     if not isinstance(numerical_list, list):
-        raise TypeError("Sorry, but you are not using a list for input like we asked.")
+        raise TypeError("You are not using a list for the numerical_list input.")

     new_exponent_list = list()
     for number in numerical_list: